London Drum

 Alternative routes include London Bridge to Monument, London Bridge to Borough and London Bridge to Southwark

-Holland Park station is wheelchair accessible, and has step-free access from the street to the train
+Holland Park is wheelchair accessible, and has step-free access from the street to the train

-Changing tube line at Bond Street – You can use a lift when changing between the Central and Jubilee line platforms
+Changing trains at Bond Street – You can use a lift when changing between the Central and Jubilee line platforms

 Fare zone Cash Oyster & Contactless cards